 5.11 POCSA Development Schedule

 BPA shall provide «Customer Name» with a POCSA development schedule at the time this Agreement is offered for execution. «Customer Name» and BPA understand and agree that: (1) the timelines specified in the POCSA development schedule are not binding and are for preliminary planning purposes only, and (2) the timelines set forth in this section 5 are binding.
-BPA, «Customer Name», and other members of the SOF shall discuss the requirements and status of the various tasks identified in the POCSA development schedule.
+BPA and «Customer Name» shall discuss, with other members of the SOF, the requirements and status of the various tasks identified in the POCSA development schedule.

 5.12 Slice Operations Forum